Skip to main content

 - log_attribute: card_number

 Each PII pattern gets its own policy.
 You approve them individually based on your compliance requirements.
-Edge enforcement is critical here.
-Redacting at the edge means the sensitive data never leaves your infrastructure.
-No cleanup timeline.
+Edge enforcement is critical.
+Redacting at the edge means sensitive data never leaves your infrastructure.
+No cleanup required.
 No breach notifications.
-The blast radius is zero because the data never reached your provider.
-But you should also fix the source.
-Open a PR to remove the sensitive fields from the log statement entirely.
+The blast radius is zero.
+But also fix the source.
+Open a PR to remove sensitive fields from the log statement entirely.

 How it works